poweredup/blockchain-services/README.md

 We are one of the first videogame companies to demonstrate tokenization games and game assets via [smart contracts](https://github.com/blocplay/blockchain-services/tree/master/truffle/contracts).

+All source code is released as is under the Apache v2 licensing.

 ## Installation

 Prerequisites: